-Tennessee landlords should be aware of the changes made to the Eviction Policies in the state of New Jersey.
-Especially in the light of the COVID-19 pandemic.
+Tennessee landlords should be aware of the changes made to the Eviction Policies in the state of Tennessee, especially in the light of the COVID-19 pandemic.
 There may be eviction moratoriums.

 On top of eviction moratoriums, there may be stricter rent control policies brought on by the COVID-19 pandemic.
 Local governments have implemented strict measures to protect the rights of tenants who are experiencing hardships.